secure-video-journal/secure-video-journal.github.io/_posts/2026-06-22-why-keep-a-journal.markdown

 There’s no correct way to begin journaling, and no minimum amount of time that makes it “count.”

 Some people prefer structured approaches.
 Others simply record whatever feels important in the moment.
-Practices like [Morning Pages⁠](https://blog.innerarc.me/reflection/journaling/2026/06/07/memory-inventory-practice.html)⁠￼focus on clearing space for thoughts without trying to organise or improve them.
+Practices like [Morning Pages⁠](https://blog.innerarc.me/reflection/journaling/2026/06/07/memory-inventory-practice.html)⁠￼ focus on clearing space for thoughts without trying to organise or improve them.

 If you want a simple place to start, you could try this:
 - Pick a moment that still feels unfinished.